-- Get to your destination and choose an albergue/hostel
+- Get to our destination and choose an albergue/hostel

-- Make your bed (by rolling out your sleeping bag)
+- Make our beds (by rolling out our sleeping bags)

 - Relax & meet new (and old) friends

-One could add another point of “attending to your blisters” (for Corna).
+One could add another point here: “Attending to my blisters” (for Corna).
 Call that her “beauty routine”.

 There was absolutely nothing complicated about this routine.

 And that is the beauty of the Camino … we did not have to plan anything ahead.
-Yes, we’ve had a look in our (Brierley) guide book to see how far we would be walking the following day and which route to take … but other than that, we’ve just lived for the moment.
+Yes, we had a look in our (Brierley) guide book to see how far we would be walking the following day and which route we should take … but other than that, we just lived for the moment.

 WHAT IS IMPORTANT